 On closure of a company, retained reserves (net profit after the payment of Corporation Tax) in a company can be distributed as a “capital distribution”.
-The owners of small businesses may be entitled to entrepreneurs’ relief when they sell or close down their business.
+The owners of small businesses may be entitled to Business Asset Disposal Relief (BADR) – previously called entrepreneurs’ relief – when they sell or close down their business.

 The relief delivers a 10% tax rate for up to the first £10 million of lifetime capital gains.
 Individuals will be able to claim relief for gains made on multiple occasions up to a cumulative total of £10 million.
 Gains in excess of the £10 million lifetime limit will attract the standard rate of Capital Gains tax.